-- The dependant’s and respondent’s current assets and means;
+- The dependent’s and respondent’s current assets and means;

-- The assets and means the dependant and the respondent are likely to have in the future;
+- The assets and means the dependent and the respondent are likely to have in the future;

-- The dependant’s capacity to contribute to his or her own support; and
+- The dependent’s capacity to contribute to his or her own support; and

 Similar factors are considered under s.
 15.2(4) of the DA.
 These include: